Airbus pushes for stake in U.S.-led German helicopter project

 By Andrea Shalal

-BUECKEBURG, Germany Airbus urged the German government on Wednesday to ensure domestic firms get a big share of a near 4-billion-euro contract earmarked for the country's next generation of heavy-lift military helicopters.
+BUECKEBURG, Germany (Reuters) - Airbus urged the German government on Wednesday to ensure domestic firms get a big share of a near 4-billion-euro contract earmarked for the country's next generation of heavy-lift military helicopters.

-German defense officials have said they want a low-risk heavy-lift helicopter that already exists, which means the likely supplier will be one of the two biggest U.S. weapons makers - Lockheed Martin Corp (LMT.N) and Boeing Co (BA.N).
+German defense officials have said they want a low-risk heavy-lift helicopter that already exists, which means the likely supplier will be one of the two biggest U.S. weapons makers - Lockheed Martin Corp and Boeing Co.

 Airbus officials say they do not have a helicopter large enough for Germany's likely military's needs, but want to take a close look at the requirements when they are released by the defense ministry, a move that could occur next year.

-Europe's biggest aerospace company and seven German firms including engine maker MTU Aero Engines (MTXGn.DE) said on Wednesday they had teamed up to push for a management and maintenance role in the project.
+Europe's biggest aerospace company and seven German firms including engine maker MTU Aero Engines said on Wednesday they had teamed up to push for a management and maintenance role in the project.

-"This is about the future of the German helicopter industry," Wolfgang Schroder, CEO of Airbus Helicopters Deutschland (AIR.PA), told Reuters at a helicopter conference in northern Germany.
+"This is about the future of the German helicopter industry," Wolfgang Schoder, CEO of Airbus Helicopters Deutschland, told Reuters at a helicopter conference in northern Germany.

-The Defense Ministry has proposed spending 3.84 billion euros ($4.35 billion) for the project through to 2029, although the program must still be approved by parliament.
+The Defence Ministry has proposed spending 3.84 billion euros ($4.35 billion) for the project through to 2029, although the program must still be approved by parliament.

 The German firms want the ministry to split the procurement of the helicopters from the work of certifying, managing and maintaining the new aircraft that will go on for decades.